Click here to access a written transcript of this episode.

 Christina started her fitness coaching career as a typical personal trainer drowning in diet culture.
 She cared way too much about calories and macros, and she focused her energy on helping her clients lose weight and change their bodies.
 Thankfully, she came to see the light and has drastically changed her coaching practice as a result.

 Christina now runs her own body-positive gym, and she won’t even take new clients during the month of January because she doesn’t want to capitalize on people’s insecurities.
 She takes immense pride in all of her clients’ accomplishments that have nothing to do with shrinking their bodies.

-- Steps that coaches can take to make the shift out of diet culture and toward weight-inclusivity and Health At Every Size.
+- Steps that coaches can take to make the shift out of diet culture and toward weight-inclusivity and Health At Every Size©.

 - The importance of seeking out representations of coaches and trainers in the fitness industry who don’t fit the mold of what a coach or trainer is “supposed to” look like.

 - Steps consumers of the fitness industry can take to find a coach who isn’t stuck in diet culture.

 - The pitfalls and rewards of being a coach who doesn’t sell weight loss in an industry obsessed with it.

-Mentioned in this Episode:
+Mentioned in This Episode

-Support the Podcast!
+How To Support the Podcast

 Each episode of the podcast is carefully crafted with you, the listener, in mind.
 If you appreciate the podcast and what you're learning from it, there are multiple ways to support it so I can continue to put out episodes for months and years to come.